 - Heart weight: 0.001056 lbs

-- They eat three times their weight per day to maintain their metabolism
+- They eat three times their weight per day to maintain their metabolism.

-- The heart rate of the world’s fastest land animal is 120-170 beats per minute while they are resting, 200-250 bpm when they are running.
+- The heart rate of the world’s fastest land animal is 120-170 beats per minute while they are resting, and 200-250 bpm when they are running.

-- They can run with a speed of 120 km/h
+- They can run at a speed of 120 km/h.

-- Giraffes have a heart rate of 150 bpm
+- Giraffes have a heart rate of 150 bpm.

-- Their heart weights: 11kg / 25 lbs
+- Their heart weights: 11kg / 25 lbs.

-- Giraffes have multiple valves in their necks and the highest blood pressure among mammals – 280/180 mm Hg
+- Giraffes have multiple valves in their necks and the highest blood pressure among mammals – 280/180 mm Hg.

-- The heart rate of elephants is 30 bpm
+- The heart rate of elephants is 30 bpm.

-- Their heart weights: 12-21 kg / 26.5-46.3 lbs
+- Their heart weights: 12-21 kg / 26.5-46.3 lbs.

 - The lifespan of an elephant in the wild is 70 years.